 Another standard repeat for the Forester is with the engine and transmission.
 The 2015 model year had complaints of surging at low speeds and having the transmission failing, sliding, and suffering a delay when turning on the ignition.

 Forester model year to avoid: 2017

 - Electrical systems

 Fewer issues than the previous years, the 2017 was the last before the most recent redesign and still had its fair share of problems.
 The battery was weak, the radio and navigation system froze often, and the battery life was known to leave drivers stranded while driving.
-The battery gave out as early as 25,000 miles, and stalling has been reported throughout the life of the vehicle.
+The battery gave out as early as 25,000 miles, and stalling has been reported throughout the vehicle’s life.
 Not the worst, but this is the last year before the Forester significantly improved.

 What are some good years?
 2019 2020 and 2021

 While the Forester has been popular since its introduction, if you’re looking to buy one, the best model years to look at are from the most recent years.
-These models have the most consistent critical and customer reviews, better connection and technology, and great safety reviews.
+These models have favorable customer reviews, better connection and technology, and excellent safety ratings.
 It still might be too early to see if these have any long-term issues like their predecessors, but these three are safe bets.

 Get a Curated List of the Best Used Cars Near You

 The CoPilot car shopping app is the easiest way to buy a car.
 Tell us what you’re looking for and we’ll search the inventories of every dealership in your area to make you a personalized list of the best car listings in your area.

 Only looking for newer models?
 CoPilot Compare is the search engine for nearly-new cars.
 Only see cars five years or newer with low mileage — CoPilot Compare is the best way to find off-lease, early trade-in, and CPO cars.